Ego and self-esteem are two different facts we use in different ways, but they both mean the same thing: a healthy sense of one’s value.

 The relationship between ego and self-esteem is a complex one.
 The two are not always mutually exclusive, but they do have a reciprocal relationship.

-Ego is the level of personal pride or self-respect that we have in our own selves.
+The level of personal pride that we have in ourselves is referred to as our “ego.”
 It is the part of us that tells us that we are special and good enough to be who we are.
-It is a positive force that motivates us to strive for excellence and sets boundaries for how much we can tolerate from others in order to be happy, successful and fulfilled.
+It is a positive force that motivates us to strive for excellence and sets boundaries for how much we can tolerate from others in order to be happy, successful, and fulfilled.

 Self-esteem is our overall opinion of ourselves as a person; it is based on how much worth we place on ourselves in terms of things like intelligence, kindness, morality and even physical characteristics such as size or shape.